vp-82/Business-Intelligence-2023-HS/Lesson_03/Exercise_04_SQL_Join_to_View.md

 ### Requirements:

-1. Your query should be executed in the `[YOUR PROJECT].adventureworks` schema.
+1. Your query should be executed in the `[YOUR PROJECT].adventureworks` dataset.
 2. Count the number of sales orders associated with each country.
 3. The results should display:
     - Country name.